 Unlike other renewable technologies that can rightly benefit from subsidies designed to increase demand, this approach to biomass risks the demand for fuel outstripping available supply.
 We believe any approach to biomass subsidy in Scotland should start with estimated Scottish supply of biomass.
-The Woodfuel Task Force estimates this as 432,000 tonnes, increasing to a potential 1,000,000 by 2020ii.
+The Woodfuel Task Force estimates this as 432,000 tonnes, increasing to a potential 1,000,000 by 20203.
 There is a need to ensure that demand isn't allowed to outstrip this figure.

-Some biomass developers, such as Forth Energy, are proposing that they will source their biomass from overseas; in Forth Energy's case North America and Scandinavia.
+If Forth Energy's four proposals were given the go-ahead it is estimated that they would burn 5.3 million tonnes of wood per year.
+Perhaps as a result of this they propose to source their biomass from overseas; in this case North America and Scandinavia.
 Not only is this worrying from a carbon point of view, but there is no global overview of the impact that Scotland importing biomass could have on the world's forests.
-A range of organisations from North America have already raised concerns about this.iii
+A range of organisations from North America have already raised concerns about this.4